jruydemir/recipes/desserts/rhurbarb_cream_bars.md

 Preparation
 ===========
 1. Mix flour, powdered sugar and softened butter into streusel.
 Prest into 9x13 lined cookie sheet.
 Bake at 350 for 14 minutes.
 2. Whisk together flour, salt, sugar, eggs.
-Fold in Rhurbarb.
+Fold in rhurbarb.
 Then pour over cooled crust.
 3. Mix flour, cinnamon, sugar, and butter into another streusel.
 Crumble over rhurbarb mixture.
 4. Bake at 350 for 45 minutes.